AndreaRP/ArpyLib/README.md

 # ArpyLib

-Just a bunch of custom-made R functions that I use a lot.
+Just a bunch of custom-made R functions that I use a lot, so I decided to make an Rpackage because I'm lazy.